ChadAPSheridan/QuestLogCollapse/README.md

 A World of Warcraft addon that automatically collapses the quest log when entering dungeons, raids, or combat situations.

+**Please Note: This addon does not work with client versions < 10.0

 ## Features

 - **Automatic Quest Log Management**: Automatically collapses quest log sections when entering instances and expands them when leaving